 If you’d like to watch the recent webinar on this topic, head on over to the Dux-Soup YouTube channel where we walk you through our tips for growing your brand awareness.
 The recording includes lots of demos using the tool, so you get a really clear picture of how to replicate the actions.

 It’s a LinkedIn automation tool that can reduce the time you spend on manual LinkedIn activities.
-From simple actions such as sending connection requests and messages, to more advanced drip campaigns.
+From simple actions such as sending connection requests and automating LinkedIn messages, to more advanced drip campaigns.
 Dux-Soup can automate all of this for you!

 Using an automation tool to get your lead generation activities up and running on LinkedIn requires more than a few clicks of the mouse.
 There are a some things to consider before the magic can happen: